HANICA-DEA/spotitube/README.md

 query parameter:  token
 ```

 The client will make this request when the user wants to add a track to a Playlist.
-In that case the query parameter
+In this case the query parameter
 `forPlaylist` is added to ensure the server only returns the Tracks that are not yet in the Playlist.
 The value of this query
 parameter is the `id` of the Playlist.
+Only tracks that are _not_ yet in a Playlist can be added.

 The Spotitube client will expect a response containing the complete list of available tracks.
 Some properties may not be included:
 ```json